zeroclipboard/zeroclipboard/docs/instructions.md

   <button id="my-button" data-clipboard-text="Copy me!">Copy to Clipboard</button>
   ```

 4. Set the text via `client.setText` property.
-You can call this function at any time; when the page first loads, or later like in a `dataRequested` event handler.
+You can call this function at any time; when the page first loads, or later like in a `copy` event handler.
 Example:

   ```js
   client.setText( "Copy me!" );
   ```

   The important caveat of using `client.setText` is that the text it sets is **transient** and _will only be used for a single copy operation_.
 As such, we do not particularly
-  recommend using `client.setText` other than inside of a `dataRequested` event handler; however, the API will not prevent you from using it in other ways.
+  recommend using `client.setText` other than inside of a `copy` event handler; however, the API will not prevent you from using it in other ways.

 ### Clipping